ctu-mrs/vns-sop/datasets/sop/README.md

 }
 ```

-The original dataset is enriched by defining both the START_SET add END_SET ids of sets to start and to end tour.
+The original dataset is enriched by defining both the START_SET add END_SET ids of sets to start and to end tour in.

 Originally the dataset is based on instances for the Generalized Traveling Salesman Problem proposed in: